Andrew-S-Rosen/periodic_trends/README.md

 Use the `--width` flag followed by a positive integer to set the width (in pixels) of the figure.
 The default is a width of 1050 pixels.

-Use the `--palette_choice` flag followed by an integer ranging from 0 to 3 to select one of the default color maps.
+Use the `--cmap_choice` flag followed by an integer ranging from 0 to 3 to select one of the default color maps.
 A value of 0 is the default and selects the [plasma](https://bids.github.io/colormap/images/screenshots/option_c.png) color map, a value of 1 selects the [inferno](https://bids.github.io/colormap/images/screenshots/option_b.png) color map, a value of 2 selects the [magma](https://bids.github.io/colormap/images/screenshots/option_a.png) color map, and a value of 3 selects the [viridis](https://bids.github.io/colormap/images/screenshots/option_d.png) color map.

-Use the `--fill_alpha` flag followed by a float ranging from 0 to 1 to select the RGBA alpha value (a measure of the transparency).
+Use the `--alpha` flag followed by a float ranging from 0 to 1 to select the RGBA alpha value (a measure of the transparency).
 The default alpha value is 0.85.

-Use the `--extended` flag followed by either 0 or 1 to select if you want the periodic table to include the lanthanides and actinides.
-The default value is 0 (don't show lanthanides and actinides).
-However, if your CSV file contains data for any of the lanthanides or actinides, these rows on the table will automatically be included (unless you manually specify `--extended 0`).
+Use the `--extended` flag followed by either 0 or 1 to select if you want the periodic table to include the rows corresponding to the lanthanides and actinides.
+The default value is either 0 (don't show) or 1 (do show) depending on if there are lanthanide or actinide elements in the CSV file.

+Use the `--cbar_scale` flag followed by a either 0 or 1 to select if you want a linearized (0) color map and color bar or loagrithmic (1) color map and color bar.
+The default is 0 for a linearized scale.

 Use the `--cbar_height` flag followed by a positive integer to set the height (in pixels) of the color bar axis.
 The default is automatically chosen to be the full height of the figure.